sitic/monochrome/README.md

 Monochrome can be used as a standalone application or as a Python library.
 The standalone application is a simple video viewer with a minimalistic user interface.
 The Python library allows to load and play videos from Python scripts and Jupyter notebooks, see the [Python Quickstart](#python-quickstart).

 For the standalone application, download the latest release from the [releases page](https://github.com/sitic/monochrome/-/releases) and run the executable.
+On Winodws you may need to install [Microsoft Visual C++ Redistributable 2019](https://aka.ms/vs/16/release/vc_redist.x86.exe).

 For the Python library, install it with pip:

 ```bash
 python -m pip install monochrome